core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

   * Processing of a Deterministic Request at the server.

   * Composition of the response to a Deterministic Request at the server.

+  * Processing of the response to a Deterministic Request at the client.

 * Minor clarifications and editorial improvements.